-High impact news releases are unpredictable in both how far they may push the price, and in what direction.
-High impact news events include company earnings announcements and scheduled economic data releases.
+High-impact news releases are unpredictable in both how far they may push the price and in what direction.
+They include company earnings announcements and scheduled economic data releases.
 Avoid holding day trading positions during such events.
 Instead, wait till after the news is released.
 Then, use day trading strategies to capitalize on the volatility that ensues.

-Review is critical to long-term success.
-Without review sessions a trader can't see the overall picture of what they are doing well and what they are doing poorly.
+A review is critical to long-term success.
+Without review sessions, a trader can't see the overall picture of what they are doing well and what they are doing poorly.

-When watching a price chart it is easy to get distracted from the trading plan.
+When watching a price chart, it is easy to get distracted from the trading plan.
 Prepare a checklist to run through before every trade.
-The checklist makes sure that the trade meets all the specifications laid out in the trading plan.
-It only takes a second to mentally go over the checklist, and can save a trader from many bad trades.
+The checklist makes sure that the trade meets all of the specifications laid out in the trading plan.
+It only takes a second to mentally go over the checklist, but it can save a trader from many bad trades.

 Each trader has weaknesses and strengths.
 Over time, traders will notice their weaknesses, such as not taking a loss when they should (and letting it get bigger) or taking trades that don't align with the trading plan (and thus, these trades are based on an unproven strategy).
 Such weaknesses can cause big losses in a hurry.
 Have a personal plan for what you will do when you notice yourself making one of these mistakes.

 The plan may include closing the trade immediately, followed by a mandatory 10-minute trading break.
-Or, it may even include hiring or asking a friend to work with you on the issue until the weakness is eliminated.
+It may even include hiring or asking a friend to work with you on the issue until the weakness is eliminated.

-A stop loss order gets a trader out of a trade if the price of an asset doesn't move in the expected direction.
-It is the point where the trader must admit they are wrong.
-It is impossible to predict what the market will do from moment to moment with great accuracy, therefore losing trades do occur.
-The stop loss protects the trader for bigger losses during those times.
-Use a stop loss.
+A stop-loss order gets a trader out of a trade if the price of an asset doesn't move in the expected direction.
+It is the point where the trader must admit that they are wrong.
+It is impossible to predict what the market will do from moment to moment with great accuracy; therefore, losing trades do occur.
+The stop-loss protects the trader from bigger losses during those times.
+Use a stop-loss.

-Based on where the stop loss is placed, it should limit the damage caused by a losing trade to less than one percent of the trader's account balance.
+The stop-loss should be placed where it limits the damage caused by a losing trade to less than 1% of the trader's account balance.

-One percent of the account, in dollars, is the account risk.
-The difference between the trade entry price and stop loss price is the trade risk.
-Trade risk, multiplied by the position size, should be equal to or less than the acceptable account risk (one percent of the account).
+This 1% risk, in dollars, is the account risk.
+The difference between the trade-entry price and the stop-loss price is the trade risk.
+Trade risk, multiplied by the position size, should be equal to or less than the acceptable account risk (1% of the account).

 Overall profit is determined by what percentage of our trades we win, and our average winning amount versus the average loss.
 Day traders should strive to have average winning trades that are bigger than their average losing trade.
-That means only taking trades where the target has a reasonable chance of being hit, and can be placed at a further distance from the entry point than the stop loss.
-For example, if the stop loss is $0.10 away from the entry, then the target is $0.20 away.
-In this case, the potential reward is twice the risk.
+That means only taking trades where the target has a reasonable chance of being hit and can be placed at a further distance from the entry point than the stop-loss.
+For example, if the stop-loss is $0.10 away from the entry, then the target might be $0.20 away.
+In that case, the potential reward is twice the risk.

-Just as a day trader should control risk on each trade with a stop loss, a trader should also cap how much they are willing to lose in a single day.
+Just as a day trader should control risk on each trade with a stop-loss, they should also cap how much they are willing to lose in a single day.
 Bad trading days happen.
-We can't let those days ruin our entire month or account.
-Limit single day losses to an amount you can reasonably make back on a profitable day.
+We can't let those days ruin our entire account.
+Limit single-day losses to an amount you can reasonably make back on a profitable day.

 A limit order will only execute at the price specified, or better.
-When entering a trade, we use limit orders to control at what price we will enter the trade.
-If you we use market orders we may end up with a different entry price than expected, which may throw off our whole plan for that trade.
+When entering a trade, we use limit orders to control where we will enter the trade.
+If you use market orders, your entry price might be different from what you expected, which may throw off your whole plan for that trade.

 Markets have different tendencies at different times of the day.
 The most efficient approach to day trading is to implement strategies that work well at a certain time of day, and then only trade during those times.

 How an asset's price is moving is more important than what an indicator is saying.
-Most technical indicators look at historical prices, and therefore can't tell you what is happening right now (while the actual price can).
-That isn't to say technical indicators can't be used, but they should be used sparingly.
+Most technical indicators look at historical prices, and therefore they can't tell you what is happening right now.
+The actual price will tell you what's happening now.

-A day trader's job is it implement a strategy that works, over and over again, as conditions allow.
-Outside input won't aid in this endeavor, but may actually cause us to deviate from a profitable strategy we are already using.
-If you have a strategy that works, there is little reason to listen to other's opinions on the market, except for when engaging in polite conversation.
+A day trader's job is to implement a strategy that works, over and over again, as conditions allow.
+Outside input won't aid in this endeavor, and it may actually cause you to deviate from a profitable strategy that you are already using.
+If you have a strategy that works, there is little reason to let others' opinions on the market influence your trading.

-New traders often get stuck in an endless search for more knowledge, reading one book after another, watching video after video and jumping from this guru to that guru.
-Realize that all this extra knowledge won't necessarily improve results.
+New traders often get stuck in an endless search for more knowledge, reading one book after another, watching video after video, and jumping from this guru to that one.
+Realize that all of this extra knowledge won't necessarily improve results.
 You only need to implement one strategy effectively to make a profit.
-Once you are are doing that, trust yourself; after all, it is your money.
+Once you are doing that, trust yourself; after all, it is your money.